Karoonda, South Australia

 Karoonda is a town in the middle of the Murray Mallee region of South Australia (60 km northeast of Murray Bridge).
 The current boundaries include the former town of Lowaldie, which was the next stop on the railway line away from Adelaide.

-At the 2016 census, the locality of Karoonda had a population of 512, of whom 351 were living in and around the town of Karoonda.

 History

 Karoonda takes its name from the Aboriginal word for "winter camp".

 The town was founded on wheat-growing early in the 20th century (proclaimed on 11 December 1913), but the cleared land is also suitable for raising merino sheep.
 The Karoonda Development Group instigated and built a larger-than-life sculpture of a Merino ram in the park in the main street to emphasise this.
 There are even seats with rams heads dotted around the town.
 A number of other agricultural and horticultural industries are now also represented in the district.
 Each year the Karoonda Farm Fair is held, a two-day event attracting over 10,000 visitors to the town.

 In 1922 the District Council of Karoonda was established, bringing local-level government to the township and surrounding district for the first time.

 Karoonda briefly shot to international fame in 1930 when the "Karoonda meteorite" fell to earth just to the east of the town on the night of 25 November.
 Being of a very rare type and being found only a couple of weeks afterwards, it raised international interest in astronomical circles.